 In both MOOCs and Masterclass, then, the value of the courses is based to a considerable degree on the source of the instruction.
 And in presenting themselves in this fashion, these two examples inadvertently underline the unsophisticated way in which instructional quality is commonly evaluated in and outside of higher education.
 MOOCs were received well because of the status of the institutions with which they were affiliated.
 But this status is not typically the result of instructional quality, but exclusivity (admissions and tuition levels) and the research productivity of the faculty.
 These institutions enrol the most academically gifted students and, as Harvard Professor Clayton Christensen has noted, his home institution spends far less on improving instruction each year than does the University of Phoenix.
 Similarly, the status of celebrities leading the Masterclass courses is not the result of their success as educators or coaches.
 They are practitioners and each one studies under leading coaches, trainers and educators.

 In each of these two examples, consumers are making evaluations of instructional quality on the basis of factors only indirectly related to instructional quality.
 This isn’t because consumers of education are daft, rather, it’s because, in the absence of easy access to relevant information about instructional value, we tend to turn to proxies of quality to guide our decisions, what Lloyd Armstrong, Provost Emeritus at USC described as “surrogates of quality“.

 Consumers need to become more adept at identifying instructional value.
-But this will require institutions to learn how to measure the impact of different instructional strategies on learning outcomes and to use this information to inform to guide the development of better strategies.
-Yes, educational quality is harder to measure than most, but not impossible – particularly in the online environment.
+But this will require institutions to learn how to measure the impact of different instructional strategies on learning outcomes and to use this information to guide the development of better strategies.
+Yes, educational quality is harder to measure than most, but not impossible, particularly in the online environment.
 Intelligently designed learning analytics, for example, can now provide us with accurate and relevant information to enable better assessments of true quality in learning.